Elaaz/LARP/README.md

 ## Status

-This repository accompanies a manuscript in preparation for *IEEE Robotics and Automation Letters*.
+This repository accompanies a manuscript in preparation for *Expert Systems with Applications*.
 Some experiments referenced in the paper (baseline comparisons, ablations) are being finalized; see `paper/` for the current draft.